pavithraezhil/Sharpest_Minds/README.md

 To run:
 First run the caption_gen_load.py file in order to build the model, evaluate it Next, run the caption_gen_standalone.py file to execute a standalone example for caption generation

+The other files are broken down parts of the main code i.e. caption_gen_load.py for better readability of the different parts.